Kellswork/loan-managment-web-app/README.md

  <!-- after submitting to lendsqr , add it to my linkedin and resume -->
 6. Change the Logo from LendSqr to something else
 7. Change the Login Image
+8. Change the Repository details

 How to generate mock data
 - go to `https://json-generator.com/`